Cape Peninsula University of Technology

-Cape Peninsula University of Technology (Kaapse Skiereiland Universiteit van Tegnologie) is a university in Cape Town, South Africa.
-It is the only university of technology in the Western Cape province, and is also the largest university in the province, with over 32,000 students.
-It was formed by merging the Cape Technikon and Peninsula Technikon as well as a few other independent colleges.
+Cape Peninsula University of Technology (Kaapse Skiereiland Universiteit van Tegnologie), commonly referred to simply as CPUT, is a university of technology based in Cape Town, South Africa.

+It is the only university of technology in the Western Cape province, and is also the largest university in the province by student population, with over 35,000 enrolled as of 2026.
+The institution was established in 2005, through the merging of the Cape Technikon, Peninsula Technikon, and a few other independent colleges.

 History

-It was formed in January 2005 from the merger of the Cape Technikon and Peninsula Technikon, following years of change in the higher education landscape of South Africa.
+CPUT was established on 1 January 2005, through the merging of the Cape Technikon and Peninsula Technikon, as well as numerous small colleges, following years of change in the higher education landscape of South Africa.

 In 1993, the Technikons Act was promulgated, which allowed technikons to offer bachelor's degrees (B.Tech), master's and doctoral degrees in Technology.

-In March 2001, Kader Asmal (then Minister of Education) announced the National Plan on Higher Education, and in May 2002 he announced the possible merger of the two institutions, with the national working committee also recommending the University of the Western Cape to be included in the merger.
-Towards the end of 2002, the final merger was announced, and in October 2003 the new name was approved.
-The Executive Interim Management was appointed towards the end of 2004.
+In March 2001, then-Minister of Higher Education Kader Asmal announced the National Plan on Higher Education.
+In May 2002, he announced the possible merger of the two institutions, with the National Working Committee also recommending the University of the Western Cape be included in the merger.

+Towards the end of 2002, the final merger was announced, and in October 2003, the institution's new name was approved.
+An Executive Interim Management body was appointed towards the end of 2004.

 Prof. L Vuyisa Mazwi-Tanga was appointed as the first vice-chancellor of CPUT in February 2006.
-Also at this time, the nine faculties of the original institutions were merged and re-organised into six: Applied Science, Business, Education and Social Sciences, Engineering, Health and Wellness Sciences, and Informatics & Design.
+Around the same time, the nine faculties of the original institutions were merged and re-organized into six new ones.
+These were Applied Science; Business; Education and Social Sciences; Engineering; Health and Wellness Sciences; and Informatics & Design.

 A separate postgraduate unit was established to offer multidisciplinary postgraduate programmes and funded research known as the e-Innovation Academy, and as from March 2008 the Faculty of Informatics & Design Research Unit.

 The Department of Information Technology in collaboration with the Bridgetown Community, Athlone, COFISA and IDM launched the Athlone Living lab, a community ICT innovation project, in September 2008.
 This would be the first Living Lab in the Western Cape.